 With UPS and Atlanta-based management consultancy Designs on Talent (DoT) at the helm, industry influencers gathered to address hourly hiring challenges in an improving economy.
-Held on December 2nd, the DoT Think Tank event discussed rising wages, the resulting operational stress on HR organizations and strategies for addressing these challenges.
+Held on December 2nd, the DoT Think Tank event discussed rising wages, high volume hiring, the resulting operational stress on HR organizations and strategies for addressing these challenges.
 [Talent Growth Advisors was formerly Designs on Talent].

 Atlanta, GA -- (ReleaseWire) -- 12/16/2015 -- On December 2nd, HR leaders from world-renown Fortune 500 companies gathered at UPS' corporate headquarters in Atlanta, Georgia to discuss common challenges related to hourly hiring.
 In attendance were heavy-hitters from AT&T, Capital One, Lowes, Target, Zappos, Macy's and Delta Airlines.
 In good stead with a dozen other well-known employers of hourly talent, companies were hand-selected to debate, learn, and share best practices in a think tank setting.
 Held periodically by Atlanta-based management consultancy Designs on Talent, LLC, the event brought answers to pressing issues surrounding hourly hiring and retention.
 Topics of discussion garnering the most attention were workforce planning, talent acquisition process improvement and employment branding.